-A point of order relates exclusively to the interpretation or enforcement of the Rules of Procedure and Conduct of Business in the National Assembly or such Articles of the Constitution as regulate the business of the Assembly and it raises a question which is within the cognizance of the Speaker, and is raised in relation to the business before the Assembly at the moment.3 The Speaker determines its admissibility, and no debate is allowed on it no matter whether the Speaker may hear the Member before giving his decision.
+A point of order relates exclusively to the interpretation or enforcement of the Rules of Procedure and Conduct of Business in the Senate or such Articles of the Constitution which regulate the business of the Senate.
+It raises a question which is within the cognizance of the Chairman, and is raised in relation to the business before the Senate at the moment.
+The Chairman determines its admissibility and no debate is allowed on it no matter the Chairman may hear the Senator before giving his decision.